[Publish] Guidance on repeating posts

 A great social media marketing strategy can absolutely include refreshing and repurposing content, but duplicating the exact same message is generally discouraged, and most social networks have a section in their guidelines or terms of service about what constitutes as spam.

 For example, in February 2018, Twitter announced new guidelines to prevent people from misusing multiple Twitter accounts to artificially amplify a message.
-Twitter have provided detailed definitions of what constitutes spam in the Twitter Rules and Automation Rules, but have advised third party apps and all users to keep two specific policies front of mind:
+Learn more about the specifics of Twitter limitations here.

 One of our key goals with the platform we're building, is to give users a greater voice on social media and enable them to share authentic content.
-This was the driving force behind driving force behind developing the new Tailored Posts Composer.
+This was the driving force behind developing the Tailored Posts Composer.

 What are the exact limitations when it comes to repeating the same content?